bentomhall/nih-system/homebrewery/lineage-culture-background/lcb.homebrew.md

 **Serpentine Grace.** The fang-kin prize grace and dancing.
 Most who grow up here are more flexible than those of other cultures, no matter their lineage.
 You can squeeze through spaces one size smaller than yourself without penalty.
 In addition, you can move through enemies spaces as long as they are one size larger or smaller than yourself instead of two, although the spaces are still difficult terrain.

 ### Uulani
 The Uulani are mostly dwarves, but some humans and halflings who have adopted their ways.
-Unlike the Wyrmhold clans who prioritize \textit{family}, the uulani prioritize \textit{ideology}.
+Unlike the Wyrmhold clans who prioritize *family*, the uulani prioritize *ideology*.
 Each clan is a shared mind-set, and switching clans as one grows up is not unheard of or unwelcome.
 Like the wall-builders, they are consensus-driven; unlike them they have no problems making waves and questioning things.
 They prize hard work and good workmanship in everything--idleness is one of their sins.
 Not incredibly religious, they revere specific ancestor figures (called the Paragons) as examples of what a good Uulani should be and pay homage to the God of Mountains and Silent Endurance, Korokonolkolm.

 **Region.** Uulan Confederacy, Shinevog